STjurny/BasicUART/README.md

 Each time receiver receives one valid frame (byte) it makes it available in `oData` and set `oReceived` to 1 for one clock.
 If a break or a missing stop bit error occurs in receiving serial data `oBreak` is set to 1 for one clock.

+![SerialReceiver](waves/SerialReceiver.png)

+## Reset Modes

 Both modules supports automatic power on reset (after load bitstream to the FPGA), explicit reset over `iReset` signal or both of them.
 Mode of reset is determined by preprocessor symbols GlobalReset and PowerOnReset.
 Edit the `Global.inc` file to select reset modes.

-![SerialReceiver](waves/SerialReceiver.png)